andybondar/spring-boot-helloworld-example/README.md

 Before we begin, I'd like to appreciate Mr. Marcin Wojtysiak's effort in creating [this amazing tutorial](https://github.com/martinwojtus/tutorials/tree/master/spring-boot/hello-world).
 Also, [here](https://frontbackend.com/spring-boot/your-first-spring-boot-application-hello-world) here you can find detailed instructions on how to use it.

 ## Containerizing the Application
-Install `Docker Engine` if it is not installed yet.
+Eventually, the process of building container images will be a part of CI/CD workflow and will be defined in the CI/CD workflow's configuration.
+But before it's done, you will have to build the image manually.
+To do that - install `Docker Engine` on your computer if it is not installed yet.
 Clone the repository:
 ```
 git clone https://github.com/andybondar/spring-boot-helloworld-example.git